 The Venetian master, Titian was born Tiziano Vecelli.
-He was an Italian painter who by some accounts lived to be 99 years old, and produced art up till the end.
+He was an Italian Renaissance painter who, by some accounts, lived to be 99 years old, and produced art up to his death.
 He is most noted for his use of color and loose brushstrokes and helped to found the Venetian School of painting.

 Titian was trained by both of the Bellini brothers, and painted with Giorgione.
 In fact, Titian’s work and Giorgione’s have often been confused.
 The painting we will be examining is from later in Titian’s life, when he has developed a style very uniquely his own.
-His contemporaries referred to him by the last line in Dante’s Paradise, “The Sun Admidst Small Stars.”
+His contemporaries referred to him by the last line in Dante’s Paradise, “The Sun Amidst Small Stars.”
 Although this painting doesn’t use the vivid colors of his early works, his interest in color is still evident in the masterful use of subdued tones.

 In a similar way the dove, symbolizing the Holy Spirit, is generally small, entering on a shaft of light toward Mary.
 Frequently, it’s a detail that is easily missed.
-In contrast, here we have the dove backlit, appearing to stand, wings spread in the burst of light from heaven.
-This is hardly the shaft of light coming through a window that we’ve seen in earlier Annunciations.
-Here we have the heavens opening in all of their glory.
+In contrast, here we have the dove backlit, appearing to stand, wings spread in a burst of light from heaven.
+Hardly, the shaft of light coming through a window, instead we have the heavens opening in all of their glory.

 Our eye is drawn to the drama unfolding between Mary and Gabriel and then our attention quickly moves to look up at the opening in the sky.
 Both movements, Gabriel toward Mary and the heavens light shining on Mary, makes her the focus.

-The top third of the painting is the clouds of heaven filled with small angels, the opening, and the dove.
+The top third of the painting is the clouds of heaven filled with small angels.
 The small angels, or putti, up in the clouds deserve a closer look.
 They are charming in their chubby toddler-like appearance.
 Starting on the left and moving toward the right, the first putti we see is the only one looking down on the scene below.
 He seems curious to see how the drama will unfold.

-As I consider the postures of each putti I wonder if the picture the varied responses throughout heaven to the news that God has taken on flesh so that he can save his creation.
-Curiosity and praise would seem to be their in equal parts.
+As I consider the postures of each putti I wonder if they picture the varied responses throughout heaven to the news that God has taken on flesh so that he can save his creation.
+Curiosity and praise would seem to be pictured in equal parts.

 Continue the Advent in Art Journey – Day 20 El Greco